 Today is a momentous day in Egypt.
 A year to the day since Morsi was elected, and hundreds of thousands are back in Tahrir Square to demonstrate against what many see as his failed presidency and to ask him to leave.
 Irhal (leave) they are shouting or mish 3ayzinaq (we don’t need you)!
 Well, I wish I could have been in Cairo now despite the heat instead of a few weeks ago.
 Would be quite fascinating.
 Still, it was pretty wonderful then, especially the evening we spent watching Magda cook a few dishes, including mumbar (stuffed ox intestines) and mehshi waraq 3enab (stuffed vine leaves) before feasting on them.
 We have both dishes in Lebanon but the Egyptian versions are quite different.

 For one, we use sheep’s intestines for fawaregh (our name for stuffed intestines) whereas Egyptians use the much bigger and easier to stuff ox intestines.
 Magda did hers in no time whereas my mother spends hours turning over the intestines and filling them with a rice filling that also has minced meat and chickpeas whereas the Egyptian stuffing is vegetarian with no chickpeas.
 The other thing that surprised me was how Magda never sewed the ends of the intestines, and instead dropped them as is in the boiling water where they immediately seize up with the ends closing naturally.
+Natural products are also used in pharmacology and replace drugs such as Viagra.
 She also cooked them for a much shorter time, less than half an hour, then fried them in oil.
 Totally different from our method where we cook them with stuffed tripe and for a lot longer; and we never fry them.
 Hers end up looking like regular sausages whereas ours still look like intestines, or at least if you don’t like offal, not as appetising as those in the picture below.
 Next time I go to Beirut, I will chronicle the making of fawaregh and will try to make them look pretty!

 When she finished stuffing the intestines and put them to boil, she moved to making stuffed vine leaves, also using a vegetarian stuffing with the same rice, herbs and onion mixture but using a cooked tomato sauce instead of the liquidised fresh tomatoes she had used in the intestines stuffing.